Study Abroad Spain

-Amana Ritchie, our program director, has directed this program in Spain for 7 years.
-She directed the program at the University of Akron for five years before coming to CU, and has now done the trip for 2 years here at CU.
-This video was taken during the 2013 program at The University of Akron.
+WHY STUDY ABROAD?Take a look at this video we made last year of students who studied abroad with us Amanda Ritchie, our program director, has directed this program in Spain for 7 years.
+She directed the program at the University of Akron for four years before coming to CU, and has now done the trip for 3 years here at CU.
+These two videos, Holly and Garrett, are from 2 CU students, who went during the summer of 2016.
+They give details on their experience and impressions of Spain.
+Then this video was taken during the 2013 program at The University of Akron.
 All of the scenes are from places that you’ll visit on the trip and all of the students interviewed are her UA students.
 It’ll give you an idea of what the trip is like and what the students felt that they got out of studying abroad.
+Finally, if you’re debating on whether or not to study abroad, here is a link with some useful stats about students who have studied abroad!

 Spanish Minors – 3995 & 3999 count as 2 of the 5 classes you need for the minor